onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 190:15
 living in London for about thirty years
 190:21
-tape script eleven point two one my
+tapescript eleven point two one my
 190:27
 sister's working in New York how long
 190:29